 Position risk - Each subsidiary, that has items allocated in trading book, performs the identification of the exposure to the position risk of debt and equity securities based on the value of positions in the Trading book that are monitored daily (the changes in their current market prices -mark-to-market or in accordance with the appropriate valuation models -mark-to-model).
 When determining if the financial instrument should be included in the Trading Book, subsidiaries take into consideration that at the moment of obtaining financial instruments, there is an intention to sell them in the short term after acquisition or to realize profit on the basis of the actual / expected difference between their purchase and sale price, or on the basis of other changes in prices or interest rates.
-Position risk mitigation is carried out continuously through risk management at an acceptable level, as well as by identifying and implementing adequate measures and techniques.
-Defining the limit in the Trading Book and defining and implementing measures to mitigate position risk is characterized by the phase of position risk mitigation.
-The basic principles of position risk management involve maintaining the level of risk in accordance with internally defined limits at the Trading book level, daily monitoring of market changes that may affect the increase in exposure to risks Trading book and determining measures to reduce risk exposure Trading book when changing the weight of the upper limit of accepted risk.
+Position risk mitigation is carried out continuously through risk management at an acceptable level, as well as by identifying and implementing measures to mitigate position risk is characterized by the phase of position risk mitigation.
+The basic principles of position risk management involve maintaining the level of risk in accordance with internally defined limits at the Trading book and determining measures to reduce risk strading book and determining measures to reduce risk exposure Trading book when changing the weight of the upper limit of accepted risk.
 The goal of active management is to reduce position risks to an acceptable level that can be controlled, and which ensures maximization of profit while minimizing risk.
-Stress test of position risk is done based on "ESRB 2023 EU-wide stress test - Market risk shocks" and corresponding table "Equity, Commodities and Funds - relative changes" which has developed scenario triggered by a shock to equity prices in global financial.
+Stress test of position risk is done based on "ESRB 2023 EU-wide stress test - Market risk shocks" and corresponding table "Equity, Commodities and Funds relative changes" which has developed scenario triggered by a shock to equity prices in global financial.